src-d/dev-similarity/README.md

 source{d} runs a massive-scale data retrieval pipeline that among other sources nearly mirrors all GitHub repositories.
 Everything related to working with developer metadata requires understanding which email addresses correspond to which GitHub users.
-[GitHub ToU](https://help.github.com/articles/github-terms-of-service/) directly forbids to use API for recruitment purposes which at the time we had, so there was no easy way to obtain that information.
+[GitHub ToU](https://help.github.com/articles/github-terms-of-service/) directly forbids to use the API for recruitment purposes, which at the time we had, so there was no easy way to obtain that information.

 Luckily, we were able to perform identity matching using various heuristics for Git commit signatures.
 For example, given two different signatures with the same name in the same repository, it is likely that the different email addresses belong to the same user.
 We never measured the accuracy of our heuristics - back then we were a humble startup - but our CTO claims that it worked reasonably well in practice.